CamW/shrew-reconnect/README.md

+### EOL notice
+Please note that I will no longer be maintaining this project.
+As it stands, the application achieves the original requirements.
+Thanks to those that contributed issues, code and to the users.
+I've noticed the usage of the application decline, I'm also no longer using it myself. the shrew client itself hasn't been maintained for about 5 years now.

 # shrew-reconnect
 Manages Shrew Soft VPN client and connection.
 Reconnects when the connection is dropped.
 ###### Download installer from: https://github.com/CamW/shrew-reconnect/raw/master/installers/ShrewReconnectLatest64.msi